-Annapurna Base Camp Trek via Poonhill - 8 Days
+Annapurna Base Camp Trek via Poonhill - 12 Days

-169 Reviews in TripAdvisor
+1700 Reviews in TripAdvisor

-57 Reviews in Google
+570 Reviews in Google

 Nature Lovers Treks and Tours takes you on an immersive journey through the heart of the Himalayas with the Annapurna Base Camp via Poon Hill Trek.
-This 8-day adventure combines the renowned rhododendron forests of Ghorepani with the deep, glacial Annapurna Sanctuary basin.
+This 12-day adventure combines the renowned rhododendron forests of Ghorepani with the deep, glacial Annapurna Sanctuary basin.
 Ideal for travelers with moderate fitness, this trek offers a perfect balance of cultural exploration and high-altitude excitement.

 Max Altitude